We use cookies for behaviour analytics. Learn more

 Ex-Goldman Sachs Equity Research · Ex-J.P.
 Morgan Wealth Management · CFA Charterholder

 The last time government defence spending rose this rapidly and simultaneously on both sides of the Atlantic was the early Cold War.
-In 2025, all 32 NATO allies met the 2% of GDP target simultaneously for the first time in history.
-The Trump administration proposed a $1.5 trillion defence budget for FY2027 — a 40% increase.
-Lockheed Martin closed 2025 with a record $194 billion order backlog.
-RTX reported $268 billion in total backlog.
-Rheinmetall guided +40–45% revenue growth.
+SIPRI put world military expenditure at $2.89 trillion in 2025 — an 11th straight year of growth — with Europe up 14% to $864 billion.
+In 2025, all 32 NATO allies met the 2% of GDP target simultaneously for the first time in history, and the alliance committed to 5% by 2035.
+The Trump administration has proposed a $1.5 trillion defence budget for FY2027; the FY2026 congressional appropriation already exceeds $1 trillion.
+As of mid-2026, Lockheed Martin holds $186 billion in backlog, RTX a record $271 billion, General Dynamics $131 billion (up 48% year-on-year), and Rheinmetall a record €73 billion — with management guiding toward roughly €135 billion by year-end.
 These are not analyst forecasts — they are contracted commitments underwritten by sovereign governments.

 European security spending crossed a threshold in 2025 that no serious observer believes will reverse.
 All 32 NATO allies met the 2% of GDP spending target simultaneously for the first time in the alliance's history.
 European and Canadian allies collectively increased defence budgets by 20% year-over-year to a combined $574 billion.
 At the Hague Summit, those same governments then committed to reaching 5% of GDP by 2035 — effectively tripling the prior commitment and placing Europe's aggregate defence spending trajectory on a course that will require hundreds of billions in additional annual procurement for the next decade.